Will My Food Program run on Apple devices?

 I am a center director of a single site organization and I have two logins, why is that?

 This is a special case where you are acting both as the Sponsor Administrator and Site Manager/Director.
 Our software is designed to process claims only at the Sponsor Administrator level, and certain features are only available to Site Manager/Directors.
 Thus, you may get both.
-If you would like to appoint someone else in your organization as either function, please look at our training documents here or contact us for assistance.
+If you would like to appoint someone else in your organization as either function, please look at our help center here or contact us for assistance.